Umang4200/delta-practice/README.md

 # delta-practice

-This is my Practice project for revise Git and Github
+This is my Practice project for revise Git and Github.